marketaspinkova/kbc-ui/docs/CONFIG-ROWS.md

 #### `actions`

 Actions allow the UI use sync action from the component.
-Actions can be defined for `index` and `row` pages, `index` actions are also available in the `row` scope.
+Actions can be defined for both index and row pages, index page actions are also available in the row page scope.

 ##### Format